Boilermate

 Reliability of the Boilermate

-The Boilermate remains a good idea.
+The Boilermate continues to be a good idea.
 To

 exploit elements that safely deliver mains pressure hot water